-Only in Washington could a proposal which penalizes the middle class by forcing them to pay for decades of flawed economic policy--while also handing out huge new tax breaks to the wealthiest Americans-- be described as “shared sacrifice”.
-But that’s exactly the fiscal framework provided in the “Gang of 6” plan
+Only in Washington could a proposal which penalizes the middle class by forcing them to pay for decades of flawed economic policy–while also handing out huge new tax breaks to the wealthiest Americans– be described as ?shared sacrifice?.
+But that?s exactly the fiscal framework provided in the ?Gang of 6? plan released yesterday.

 Beyond this mandatory Social Security legislation required by the Gang of Six, their plan also calls for immediate cuts in Social Security benefits by changing to a COLA formula designed to cut benefits.

 ?The plan also includes cuts to Social Security that would be felt in less than six months, and the proposed cuts to Social Security are cumulative.
 This means that after ten years, a beneficiary in her 70s will see a cut of close to 3 percent.
 After 20 years, the cuts for beneficiaries in their 80s will be close to 6 percent, while the reduction in annual benefits will be close to 9 percent by the time beneficiaries are in their 90s.
 For a beneficiary in her 90s living on a Social Security income of $15,000, this means a loss of more $1,200 a year in benefits.?
 Dean Baker, CEPR

 In case you?re not quite angry enough, now let?s consider what this ?fair and balanced? plan does on the issue of taxes.
 First, it cuts Middle America?s ability to claim tax deductions for health, charitable giving, homeownership, and retirement, while at the same time reforming the entire tax code to allow permanent tax cuts for wealthy Americans (think of it as the Bush tax cuts on steroids).Here?s Dean Baker again: